 In addition to his legal practice, Mike is a Straus Institute for Dispute Resolution trained mediator.
 He serves as both an arbitrator and a mediator.
 Mike has successfully mediated several exceedingly complex cases, including convoluted business matters, difficult partnership disputes, complicated consumer claims, bankruptcy disputes, and many property damage and personal injury claims (some of which involve confounding insurance coverage issues).

-- Panel Mediator, The Honorable Thomas T. Glover Bankruptcy Mediation since its inception in 2011
+- Panel Mediator and Executive Committee Chair, for the Honorable Thomas T. Glover Bankruptcy Mediation program

 - Panel Arbitrator for Pierce, King, and Snohomish Counties for nearly 10 years

 - Straus Institute for Dispute Resolution, Pepperdine’s Caruso School of Law, Mediating the Litigated Case, completed October 2020

 - Pierce County Pro Tem settlement judge, appointed 2021